rakzcs/cookbook/Beef Tartare on Crispy Potato Cubes with Caviar.md

 2. **Prepare Potatoes:** Mix sliced potatoes with duck fat, salt, and pepper.
 Layer on a tray and bake at 115°C for 3 hours.
 Compress overnight in the fridge.
 3. **Fry Potatoes:** Cut into cubes and fry in vegetable oil at 160°C until golden.
 4. **Assemble:** Top potato cubes with beef tartare and a dollop of caviar.

-Enjoy this sophisticated and flavorful dish that combines the softness of tartare with the crunch of potatoes, enhanced by the umami of caviar.